jjiunnbeh/SC1015--Diamond-Price-Prediction/README.md

 3. Model Building
 4. Machine Learning

-This project includes 2 notebooks in the xxx file, which cover all the walkthrough mentioned above.
+This project includes 2 notebooks, which cover all the walkthrough mentioned above.
 ## Problem Formulation ##

 #### Practical Motivation ####